Communities

 Volunteering and charitable donations

-One of the most tangible ways in which we create a positive legacy in the communities we work in is through our staff and supply chain volunteering their time and resources to support community projects and causes.
-During the year, our own staff recorded 3,056 hours of volunteering time.
-However, as it is difficult to capture all volunteering time, including that of our supply chain partners, we know the true amount is significantly higher.
-To embed a volunteering culture, volunteer days are incorporated into our graduate training programme, and all employees are able to take up to two days of paid leave to undertake voluntary activities.
+One of the most tangible ways in which we create a positive legacy is through our staff and supply chain volunteering their time and resources to support community projects and causes.
+We encourage all employees to take up to two days of paid leave to undertake voluntary activities.

 Head office